oraziorillo/UniversalSingleTapeTM/README.md

 This is a implementation in C of an universal single tape turing machine.
 The program takes as input a file that contains the description of a single tape Turing machine and some test strings.
 The program will simulate such a TM and will produce the corresponding output for each of the test strings furnished.

-A full description of the homework is provided in the presentation "progetto-API-17-18.pdf", though the english version is not available.
-This project is the first real program I wrote during my bachelor in Milan and for this reason, I am very attached to it.
+A full description of the homework is provided in the slides "progetto-API-17-18.pdf", though the english version is not available.
+This project is the first real program I wrote during my bachelor studies in Milan and for this reason, I am very attached to it.

 To compile the program, use the command: ```gcc main.c -o main```.